IOR Material List

 Metal Materials

-How to use RGB IOR values →
+How to use complex IOR values →

 Metal Materials